 The Australian dollar and the Kiwi dollar were up 1.4 percent and 1.7 percent respectively after strong domestic trade data helped offset some of the concerns about slowing growth in China - Australia's biggest trading partner.

 "We've got a reasonably risk-friendly market, and with the new month we have some dollar selling," said Kit Juckes, a strategist at Societe Generale.

-In another sign risk sentiment was improving, Scandinavian currencies - the Norwegian crown and Swedish crown - rallied as well.
+In another sign of improving risk sentiment, Scandinavian currencies - the Norwegian crown and Swedish crown - rallied as well.

 The single currency has been weighed by less-than-stellar economic news from the euro zone.

 The two benchmarks remained on the back foot after falling more than $10 from a four-year peak reached early in October as broader market ructions were seen hurting demand for fuel.
-(Reporting by Ritvik Carvalho; additional reporting by Saikat Chatterjee and Tommy Wilkes in London and Shinichi Saoshiro in Tokyo; editing by John Stonestreet)
+(Reporting by Ritvik Carvalho; additional reporting by Saikat Chatterjee, Tommy Wilkes and Marc Jones in London and Shinichi Saoshiro in Tokyo; editing by Mark Heinrich)